 If you're buying a jacket specifically for skiing or snowboarding, you want it to have the features that will work best for that purpose.
 The main features we look for are pockets, well-fitting hoods, RECCO technology, powder skirts, and wrist gaiters.Pockets

 If you are planning to spend your day out on the ski hill, it is important to be able to stash everything you may need in your jacket.
 It is nice to have large interior pockets for snacks and goggles, as well as smaller pockets for keys and cell phones.
-If you're into listening to tunes while shredding, look for a jacket that has a media compatible pocket where your headphones can feed through the interior, like in the Flylow Billie Coat.
-Some manufacturers are also including RFID pockets to protect your chip card's information from fraud.
+If you're into listening to tunes while shredding, look for a jacket that has a media-compatible pocket where your headphones can feed through the interior, like in the Flylow Billie Coat.
+Some manufacturers also include RFID pockets to protect your chip card's information from fraud.

 If you wear a helmet, make sure that your hood fits over your ski helmet!
 Otherwise, what's the point of having a hood on your jacket at all?
 Being able to put up the hood when the wind kicks up keeps you far warmer than letting the cold seep in around your neck.
 We like insulated hoods like the Primo Down's down lined hood.